Your wedding morning will soon be here, a big congrats!

 We just love the geometric look in many of the real weddings we feature.
 Makes for a great getting ready photo op, and a nice keepsake for after the wedding day.

-That’s all from Love & Lavender.
-We hope you have an amazing time getting ready on your wedding day.
-Enjoy every moment!
+That’s all for today.
+We hope you have an amazing time getting ready on your wedding day — enjoy every moment!